lyft/scoop/README.md

 We provide 5 primary navigation methods:

-1. `goTo` - Go to specified screen and add it to the backstack.
+1. `goTo` - Go to specified `Screen` and add it to the backstack.
-2. `replaceWith` - Go to specified screen and replace the top of the backstack with it.
+2. `replaceWith` - Go to specified `Screen` and replace the top of the backstack with it.
-3. `resetTo` - Go to specified screen and remove all screens after it from the backstack.
-If the specified screen is not in the backstack, remove all and make this screen the top of the backstack.
+3. `resetTo` - Go to specified `Screen` and remove all `Screen`s after it from the backstack.
+If the specified screen is not in the backstack, remove all and make this `Screen` the top of the backstack.
-4. `goBack` - navigate to previous screen.
+4. `goBack` - Navigate to previous `Screen`.
-5. `goUp` - Go to parent view controller specified in the ParentController attribute of the current view controller.
+5. `goUp` - Go to parent view controller specified in the `ParentController` attribute of the current view controller.

-Router does not render views.
-Router just emits an event that you can listen to in order to render the specified screen.
-Within Scoop we provide the extensible view UIContainer that you can use to render view controllers and transitions.
+`Router` does not render views. `Router` just emits an event that you can listen to in order to render the specified `Screen`.
+Within Scoop we provide the extensible view `UIContainer` that you can use to render view controllers and transitions.

-View controller
+ViewController
 ===============

-Class that manages a portion of the user interface as well as the interactions between that interface and the underlying data.
-Similar to activity and fragment, ViewController requires you to specify the layout and has a lifecycle.
-However its lifecycle consists of two states: "attached" and "detached".
+This class manages a portion of the user interface as well as the interactions between that interface and the underlying data.
+Similar to an activity or a fragment, `ViewController` requires you to specify the layout id and has lifecycle methods.
+However, a `ViewController` lifecycle only has two states: "attached" and "detached".

 It also automatically applies view binders like [Butterknife](https://github.com/JakeWharton/butterknife).
 So you don't need to explicitly call ButterKnife.bind.